ColinOrr/colinorr.github.io/_posts/2017-10-18-entity-framework-sql-like.md

 ✔ Works with all databases supported by EF

 Disadvantages:
-𝘟 A large amount of up-front setup required
+✘ A large amount of up-front setup required

 ## Conclusion